orestesleal/rhel8builds/README.md

 ``NOTES``: The builds stored here comes with no warranty at all, these are personal builds
            stripped down from most (non-essential) components (like development headers, etc.)
            Use at your own risk.
 Go to the RPMS directory to the the rpm.
+To take a look at the spec file used check ``SPECS/yasm.spec``

  1. ``YASM v1.3.0`` (https://yasm.tortall.net/) - ``RHEL-8.1-x86_64`` build. ``RPM``, ``SRPM``.
 I've included just the binaries for it (3) and
     also the man pages (5) for this package to keep it small and simple so anybody can go